moshen/jekyll-asset_bundler/README.md

 flexibility, as additional options could be included in the tag text.

+**v0.08** - Changed the `cdn` config parameter to `server_url` in order to be more generic.
+For the time being, `cdn` still works (see below).

+Why change it?
+There seemed to be a little confusion about the parameter name and what the parameter does.

 #### Is it production ready?

 Consider this beta software, though for small Jekyll sites you